zackse/taskforge/DESIGN.md

  - `impl From<std::io::Error>`
  - `impl From<String>`
- - `impl From<T>` where T is the various serde\_x libraries errors used in tsk
+ - `impl From<T>` where T is all of the serde\_x libraries errors used in tsk

-The design of BackendError is likely to change.
+The design of BackendError is subject to change.

 ## tsk (CLI)
 ### Configuration File